raviqqe/parsdown/README.md

 Parser combinator for nontrivial tokens in TypeScript.

-Currently, this package supports only content-free grammars.
-But you can easily extend it by forking it and modifying `TokenIterator` to handle generic states.

 ## Features

 - Support for nontrivial tokens
   - Lines in line-oriented configuration file formats, HTML nodes, etc.
 - A simple set of combinators
+- Strict typing

+Currently, this package supports only content-free grammars.
+But you can easily extend it by forking it and modifying `TokenIterator` to handle generic states.

 ## License